 The Kali Gandaki river gorge (Andha Galchi) is the world’s deepest gorge between Ghasa and Dana villages.
 This deep Galchi divides Dhaulagiri (8,167m) between the west and the Annapurna I (8,091m) in the east.
 Because of the measurement of these two giant peaks from the bottom, it is the world’s deepest canyon.

-Off Genre Landscapes and Colourful Hills
+Off-Genre Landscapes and Colorful Hills

 Experiencing the Religion and Culture of Mustang

-Accommodation, Food and Drinks in Upper Mustang
+Accommodation, Food, and Drinks in Upper Mustang

-You can have food from a menu in the guesthouses where you stay.
+You can order food from a menu in the guesthouses where you stay.
 So, you don’t have to take the local dishes on the trek.
 You can buy bottled mineral water everywhere along the way.
 Also, you can drink tap water using the purification methods if you would like to.

-Internet, Phone and Battery Charging
+Internet, Phone, and Battery Charging

 Trekking Equipment for the Upper Mustang